Proven-Paradox/shaper-system/Handbook.md

 #### Eidetic Memory
 Increase your Lore modifier by 1.
 You are able to reliably remember information correctly.
 You may ask the Arbiter for clarification on things the character remembers but the player may not, and the Arbiter will give an accurate answer.
 This includes things like dates, times, names, articles in magazines, newspapers, or online.

 > Player, ask the Arbiter before taking this Utility; this puts a lot more pressure on the Arbiter to remember everything.
-Both the Arbiter and the player should be open to improvising and handwaving if the Arbiter misremembers, and the player should do their best to help this Utility along by taking notes of things they may remember.
+Both the Arbiter and the player should be open to improvising and hand-waving if the Arbiter misremembers, and the player should do their best to help this Utility along by taking notes of things they may remember.

 #### Extraordinary Saboteur
 Increase your Sabotage modifier by 1.